PaddlePaddle/Paddle/doc/design/refactorization.md

 ## Computation Graphs

-1. PaddlePaddle represent the computation, training and inference of DL models, by [computation graphs](https://github.com/PaddlePaddle/Paddle/blob/develop/doc/design/graph.md).
+1. PaddlePaddle represent the computation, training and inference of DL models, by computation graphs.

+  1. Please dig into [computation graphs](https://github.com/PaddlePaddle/Paddle/blob/develop/doc/design/graph.md) for a solid example.

 1. Users write Python programs to describe the graphs and run it (locally or remotely).